hartwigmedical/hmftools/orange/README.md

 ## Version History and Download Links

+- Upcoming
+    - Clonal likelihood is set to 0 to 1 based on variant copy number when converting germline variants to somatic
 - [3.2.0](https://github.com/hartwigmedical/hmftools/releases/tag/orange-v3.2.0)
     - Support new ORANGE-datamodel (v2.3.0).
     - Support germline deletions heterozygous in the tumor: